 What I’m Submitting

 I’m working on three projects for submission at the moment.
-One is for my Escape Redemption Creek series due before Christmas.
-Another is a follow up story for my Tule entry to the With Love From Kurrajong Crossing series I’m working on with Dakota Harrison.
-It’s due sooner but will probably be published later next year.
-I’m also doing a historical novella for an anthology and may have an opportunity for a second if this goes well.
+One is for my Escape Redemption Creek series .
+Another is a follow up story for my Tule entries to the With Love From Kurrajong Crossing series I’m working on with Dakota Harrison.
+Waiting on due dates.

 What I’m Writing

-Some of these are on hold while I catch up on the joy of being published by some of my favourite publishers.
+Some of these other stories are on hold while I catch up on the joy of being published.
 I do have a Rural Romance on the side which could fit into either series which is a marriage in trouble story.
 As things progress I’ll hopefully find where it belongs in the greater scheme of things.

 The Spy Who Kissed Me #Spymaster This is the sequel to #Spymistress featuring Dmitri, who is Anna’s partner in crime.
 I have only just started to write this one.
 I also have an idea for a third book in this series The Spy Who Killed Me.
 No hashtag yet.
 There is an idea floating for #Spybaby however.